rodrigosantosms/aahc/2-poc/2-1-maintrack/templates/vmscaleset/README.md

 existingVnetName=web-west2-vnet existingSubnetName=web-sn \
 adminUsername=localadmin vaultResourceGroupName=poc-hub-rg vaultName=aahckv mySecret=adminPassword

-# Option 3 - Cloud Shell: Use this option if you prefer to download the files azuredeploy.json and azuredeploy-parameters.json to your CloudShell Storage Account
-#           First you will need to download to your localcomputer, then using Azure Storage Explorer, you will need to copy to the StorageAccount
+### Option 3 - Cloud Shell: Use this option if you prefer to download the files azuredeploy.json and azuredeploy-parameters.json to your CloudShell Storage Account.
+First you will need to download to your localcomputer, then using Azure Storage Explorer, you will need to copy to the StorageAccount

 az group deployment create --resource-group poc-web-rg \
 --template-uri https://StorageAccountName.blob.core.windows.net/BlobContainerName/azuredeploy.json \
 --parameters vmssName=web-vmss instanceCount=2 vmSize=Standard_D1_v2 \